Wildfires gut 100 buildings in Colorado, menace New Mexico town

 “We have 13 types of aircraft in the air, and we’re hitting it with everything we have to keep it from the village of Ruidoso,” said fire information officer Sean Parker.

+That person lives in a neighborhood where houses are known to have been destroyed, but hazardous conditions have prevented crews from conducting a thorough search of the area.

-Firefighters reported flames consistently leaping 15 to 20 feet in length, with some 300-foot-tall flames arcing from treetop to treetop as the blaze advanced at the rate of about a mile an hour, Christensen said.
+Firefighters reported flames consistently leaping 15 to 20 feet (4.6 to 6 metres) in length, with some 300-foot-tall flames arcing from treetop to treetop as the blaze advanced at the rate of about a mile an hour, Christensen said.

-Ignited late Friday night or early Saturday morning, the High Park Fire has forced hundreds of residents to flee their homes, and evacuation orders were not expected to be lifted anytime soon, the sheriff’s office said.
+Ignited by lightning late Friday night or early Saturday morning, the High Park Fire has forced hundreds of residents to flee their homes, and evacuation orders were not expected to be lifted anytime soon, the sheriff’s office said.
+As of Monday afternoon, fire crews had yet to achieve any measure of containment around the blaze.

 Hazy smoke wafted into the Denver metropolitan area to the south on Monday, prompting state health officials to issue an air-quality alert, warning people with pulmonary ailments to avoid prolonged outdoor activities.